futin/crowd-sourcing/README.md

     1. While submitting the Nomination, user can select 1-10 other nominees to nominate.
     2. For each nominee, user that is nominating must select:
         2.1.
-Number of points (1-N), where N is total number of points that each user gets every month 2.2.
+Number of points (1-N), where N is total number of points that each user gets every month.
+        2.2.
 Category, which explains why this nominee was choosen.
     3. Every Nominaiton gets a timestamp upon creation.
-    4. Every Nomination, once created, has a reference to its nominees
+    4. Every Nomination, once created, has a reference to its nominees.

+Creation restrictions:

+    1. Total number of given points must not exceed User's pointsToAssign.
+    2. Provided points must be a positive integer.
+    3. The same user can't be nominated twice on the same Nomination.
+    4. User can't nominate him-self.
+    5. User is allowed to make a single Nomination per month.
+    6. User is allowed to update Nomination for the current month.

 ### Nominee